 Allow the soap to fully cool and harden - this will take about an hour.
 Unmold and set aside.

 COLORANT PREP: Disperse 1 teaspoon of the titanium dioxide into 1 tablespoon of sunflower or sweet almond oil (or any other liquid oil).
 Use a mini mixer to get rid of any clumps.
 In a separate container, mix 1 teaspoon of Brown Oxide into 1 tablespoon of lightweight liquid oil.
 Finally, disperse 1/2 teaspoon of Raspberry Mica into 1/2 tablespoon of liquid oil.
 Use a mini mixer to get rid of any clumps.
 Fill the Powder Sprayer with Gold Sparkle Mica.
 Optional: To ensure that the titanium dioxide blends smoothly into the soap batter, we recommend micronizing it before dispersing it in oil.
 Please note this is an optional tip but it does help with the titanium dioxide clumping in the soap.
 To micronize the colorant, simply use a coffee grinder to break up any clumps of color and prevent streaks of white from showing in the final soap.
 We like to use a coffee grinder that has a removable stainless steel mixing area for easy cleaning.

-FRAGRANCE OIL PREP: Measure 2 ounces of Raspberry Truffle Fragrance Oil into a small glass container and set aside.
+FRAGRANCE OIL PREP: Measure 2 ounces of Black Raspberry Vanilla Fragrance Oil into a small glass container and set aside.

 FROSTING BAG AND HANGER SWIRL TOOL PREP: Cut off the tip of the disposable frosting bag and insert the frosting tip.
 Set aside.
 Bend the Hanger Swirl Tool to fit inside the 10" Silicone Loaf Mold.